 Most of the steps up to this point should only need to be done once.
 Now it is time to add content to your site, customize the look, etc. From this point forward, whenever you make changes that you want to make public, you need to do the following:

-1. Commit and push the changes to the gh-pages branch.
+cp -r public_build/* public/- Commit and push the changes to the

 cd public/